 For our last 4 weeks of training, we bid for schedules based on our classroom performances 5 weeks prior.
 I was #3 and chose 9-6.
 Our performance during practical training determined our ranking for bidding on our production schedules.
 I was #2 and chose 12-9.

-The fact that we recently hired a sitter instead of relying on grandparents (that’s grown, right there!), we’re ahead of our debt payoff date, and I’m able to shop for my-self confirms that Charter Spectrum has been my sudden good break.
+The fact that we recently hired a sitter instead of relying on grandparents (that’s grown, right there!), we’re ahead of our debt payoff date, and I’m able to shop for my-self confirms that this decision has been my sudden good break.

 Debt payoff is the lock to the doorway of our future.
 And, for a long time I wondered if we’d ever get the key.